Medi-Cal

 The California Medical Assistance Program (Medi-Cal or MediCal) is the California implementation of the federal Medicaid program serving low-income individuals, including families, seniors, persons with disabilities, children in foster care, pregnant women, and childless adults with incomes below 138% of federal poverty level.
 Benefits include ambulatory patient services, emergency services, hospitalization, maternity and newborn care, mental health and substance use disorder treatment, dental (Denti-Cal), vision, and long-term care and support.
 Medi-Cal was created in 1965 by the California Medical Assistance Program a few months after the national legislation was passed.
 Approximately 15.28 million people were enrolled in Medi-Cal as of September 2022, or about 40% of California's population; in most counties, more than half of eligible residents were enrolled as of 2020.
+As of 2025, about 56% of children in California use the program.

 Eligibility

 Medi-Cal provides health coverage for people with low income and limited ability to pay for health coverage, including the aged, blind, disabled, young adults and children, pregnant women, persons in a skilled nursing or intermediate care home, and persons in the Breast and Cervical Cancer Treatment Program (BCCTP).
 People receiving federally funded cash assistance programs, such as CalWORKs (a state implementation of the federal Temporary Assistance for Needy Families (TANF) program), the State Supplementation Program (SSP) (a state supplement to the federal Supplemental Security Income (SSI) program), foster care, adoption assistance, certain refugee assistance programs, or In-Home Supportive Services (IHSS) are also eligible.

-As a means-tested program, Medi-Cal imposes asset limits on certain prospective enrollees.
-Medi-Cal individuals who receive long-term supportive services or who enroll in Medi-Cal through certain disabilities are subject to asset tests.
-This limit depends on the number of individuals being considered for coverage; for one enrollee, this limit is $2,000, while for two enrollees, the limit is $3,000.
-Each additional individual being considered results in an additional $150 of permitted assets, up to a total of ten individuals covered.
-If applicants possess property whose total value exceeds the allowed amount, they are required to reduce ("sell down") their assets through activities such as purchasing clothes, purchasing home furnishings, paying medical bills, paying a home mortgage, paying home loans, and paying off other debts.
+Until January 1, 2024, when asset limits for Medi-Cal were abolished in favor of income limits, Medi-Cal imposed asset limits on certain prospective enrollees.
+Medi-Cal individuals who received long-term supportive services or who enroll in Medi-Cal through certain disabilities were subject to asset tests.
+This limit depended on the number of individuals being considered for coverage; for one enrollee, this limit was $2,000, while for two enrollees, the limit was $3,000.
+Each additional individual being considered resulted in an additional $150 of permitted assets, up to a total of ten individuals covered.
+If applicants possessed property whose total value exceeded the allowed amount, they were required to reduce ("sell down") their assets through activities such as purchasing clothes, purchasing home furnishings, paying medical bills, paying a home mortgage, paying home loans, and paying off other debts.

 Beginning in 2014 under the Patient Protection and Affordable Care Act (PPACA), those with family incomes up to 138% of the federal poverty level became eligible for Medi-Cal (pursuant to (a)(10)(A)(i)(VIII)), and individuals with higher incomes and some small businesses may choose a plan in Covered California, California's health insurance marketplace, with potential government subsidies.
 Medi-Cal has open enrollment year-round.